 If you are not going to see your family members until after Christmas, wait to purchase your gifts until the sales have started.
 No one will know you did not spend full price for the items you are giving.
 This is an excellent way to avoid Christmas debt.

-One wonderful idea for a gift is a gift basket.
+One excellent idea for a gift is a gift basket.
 On Dec 26th you can purchase Christmas baskets and other containers from arts and crafts stores at 50% off or more.
-Then you can purchase the clear wrapping sleeves and bubbles that are used to make gift baskets look professional.
+Then you can buy the clear wrapping sleeves and bubbles that are used to make gift baskets look professional.
 Purchase items to go into the basket at 50% or more off the regular price.
 Children love to get Christmas stockings filled with goodies.
 On Dec.
 26th you can find great bargains on small stocking stuffer items.
-Stores normally reduce their inventory on this week so that they do not have to list the inventory on January 1st and pay takes on these items.
+Stores frequently reduce their inventory on this week so that they do not have to list the inventory on January 1st and pay takes on these items.
 You can wrap these little bargain items in the scraps of Christmas wrapping paper that you have laying around and avoid accumulating Christmas debt.
-The child getting the stocking filled with gifts will remember you as a star status giver and look forward to getting to your present first in the future.
+The child getting the stocking filled with gifts will remember you as a star status-giver and look forward to getting to your present first in the future.

-Try to stick to one really nice present for your children or your significant other and then look for sales throughout the year so that you can pick up bargains to put under the tree.
+Try to stick to one nice present for your children or your significant other and then look for sales throughout the year so that you can pick up bargains to put under the tree.

 Places you can save on Christmas gifts and avoid Christmas debt